-Parents/carers of a pupil who is suspended or excluded may also find the above sets of guidance of use.
+Parents/carers of a pupil who is suspended or excluded may also find the above sets of guidance of use and may want to note that the DfE has also produced a separate School exclusions: guide for parents.
 In any event, they will always be informed of the Head Teacher's decision without delay (i.e. usually by telephone at the time and always confirmed in a letter within 24 hours).
 The letter to parents/carers is a formal legal document that will also provide the following information: